Have the Best Day Ever at Caledonia Lakeside Park

 - Kids will love the wide open space to run around.
 A large hill connects the main playground area to the lake, so be mindful of toddlers who may tumble if they’re running too fast.

 - Take advantage of the dozens of picnic tables.
-Many are in the shade by the playground or by the water, making them a nice spot to sit and watch kids play.
+Many are in the shade by the playground or by the water.

 FAQs